Peace lilies are some of the most popular houseplants. And one reason why is because they are generally pretty easy to look after.

 Why it Happens:

 - Overwatering: The most common cause is overwatering.
-When the soil remains saturated oxygen can’t reach the roots which can lead to root rot and the yellowing of leaves.
+If you make the soil too wet then the oxygen can’t get to the roots and this can cause root rot and yellow leaves.

-- Nutrient Deficiencies: If your peace lily hasn’t been fertilized in a while you the plant may not be getting enough nitrogen causing older leaves to turn yellow.
+- Nutrient Deficiencies: If you haven’t given your peace lily any fertilizer for a while then it may not be getting enough nitrogen.
+This can make the older leaves turn yellow.

 How to Fix It:

-- Adjust Watering: Let the top inch of soil dry out between waterings.
-Peace lilies thrive in consistently moist (but not soggy) soil.
-If overwatered then let the soil dry out a little before the next watering.
+- Adjust Watering: Let the top inch of soil dry out between each time you water.
+Peace lilies like the soil to be consistently moist (but not soggy).
+If you have overwatered your peace lily then let the soil dry out a little before you water again.

-- Check for Root Rot: If the problem persists take the plant out of the pot and examine the roots.
-Cut off any black or mushy roots and repot in fresh soil.
+- Check for Root Rot: If you can’t fix your yellow leaves then take the plant out of its pot and look at the roots.
+If you see any that look black or mushy then cut them off and repot your peace lily in fresh soil.

-- Fertilize: If the plant hasn’t been fertilized then use a balanced, water-soluble fertilizer at half strength once every six to eight weeks during the growing season.
+- Fertilize: If you haven’t fertilized in a while then use a balanced fertilizer that you’ve diluted to half strength.
+Give your peace Lily some every 6 to 8 weeks during the growing season.

 2. Drooping or Wilting Leaves